opendaylight/netconf/docs/user-guide.rst

 For regular users it is recommended to use RESTCONF + the controller-config loopback mountpoint instead of using pure NETCONF.
-How to do that is spesific for each component/module/application in OpenDaylight and can be found in their dedicated user guides.
+How to do that is specific for each component/module/application in OpenDaylight and can be found in their dedicated user guides.

 NETCONF server for MD-SAL
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 This NETCONF server is just a generic interface to MD-SAL in
 OpenDaylight.
-It uses the stadard MD-SAL APIs and serves as an
+It uses the standard MD-SAL APIs and serves as an
 alternative to RESTCONF.
-It is fully model driven and supports any data
+It is fully model-driven and supports any data
 and rpcs that are supported by MD-SAL.

 In terms of RFCs, these are supported: